 A Behavioral Guide to Digital Transformation

-The rapid pace of technological innovation forces companies to keep changing and innovating to stay relevant in the modern economic environment.
+Technological innovation forces companies to keep changing and innovating to stay relevant in the modern economic environment.
 Digital transformation projects are implemented to carry out the necessary changes to an organization, but can easily fail and result in employees’ disengagement, inefficient adoption of IT systems, loss of reputation, lower offering quality, and more.

 In this article we’ll explore the main reasons why digital transformation projects fail and how behavioral sciences can help companies counter these issues and implement successful organizational changes.